All Episodes

 More Washington in everything.

-Until you change that, paying off the uh individuals, individuals volunteering to pay off the debt wouldn't work.
+Until you change that, paying off the individuals, individuals volunteering to pay off the debt wouldn't work.

-It's it's actually a moral question.
+It's actually a moral question.

-It's uh it's about the debauchery of Republican government.
+It's about the debauchery of Republican government.

-It's it's about the negation of 1776.
+It's about the negation of 1776.

 That's not the issue.